northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 trusted PDF converter |  ~ 280 |     TBC
 ```

 Those numbers aren't awful but for sure, it could be a lot better.
 Nonetheless, there's huge advantage in using this approach.
 As ITL summarize it: everything just works.
-Being able to leverage what's already out there certainly have something to do with the success of such an _ambitious project_, e.g. Firefox, MS Word, network/graphical drivers.
+Being able to leverage what's already out there certainly has something to do with the success of such an _ambitious project_, e.g. Firefox, MS Word, network/graphical drivers.
 Building an OS which requires each and every components to be rewritten (like a micro-kernel) is sort of a show stopper if your goal is to build something actually useful - not pure research.

 <blockquote class="largeQuote">
 What if there was a middle ground between running a fat-OS and having to rewrite everything?